FredyH/MySQLOO/README.md

 Database.onConnectionFailed( db, err )
 -- Called when the connection to the MySQL server fails, [String] err is why.

+Database.onDisconnected( db )
+-- Called after Database.disconnect has been called and all queries have finished executing -- Note: You have to set this callback before calling Database:connect() or it will not be called.

 -- Query/PreparedQuery object (transactions also inherit all functions, some have no effect though)